2 Asian American women stabbed in San Francisco attack - WTMJ

 Police didn’t immediately indicate whether the women were specifically targeted or whether the attack might be a hate crime.

-Asian Americans have been the target of several unprovoked attacks in the San Francisco Bay Area in recent months.
+Asian Americans have been the targets of unprovoked attacks in the San Francisco Bay Area and elsewhere in the nation in recent months.

 In separate San Francisco attacks in March, an 83-year-old Vietnamese man was knocked down and broke his neck in the fall, and a 77-year-old woman was similarly attacked.
-Police arrested a man for assault and elder abuse in both cases.
+Police arrested a man on charges of assault and elder abuse in both cases.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.